andim/andim.github.io/ldnday.md

 (2) a **whiteboard talk**: a talk without slides where you will explain your project interactively to a small audience with the support of a marker and a whiteboard
 (3) a **poster**

 If you would like to be considered for any of the three, please indicate so when [registering](https://forms.office.com/Pages/ResponsePage.aspx?id=_oivH5ipW0yTySEKEdmlwsefyMHuSa9KkArfAHERWzNUQ0tOMlJIMElFUEVLNTM0T0RHMk9XSDZaSy4u).
+If you want to be considered for a short or whiteboard talks, please reply by March 22nd.

 ## Schedule